-3. DUE FROM OTHER AGENCY
+3. DUE FROM OTHER AGENCIES

-The amounts Due from Other Agency included in the accompanying statement of net position and balance sheet - governmental funds consists of amounts due from the Duval County District School Board for FEFP and for the School Safety and Security Grant in the General Fund, Title IV funds recorded in Special Revenue Fund, and for Charter School Capital Outlay recorded in the Capital Projects Fund.
+The amounts Due from Other Agencies included in the accompanying statement of net position and balance sheet - governmental funds consists of amounts due from the Duval County District School Board for the School Safety and Security Grant recorded in the General Fund and for federal grant expenditures already paid and awaiting reimbursement, and from the State of Florida for the National School Lunch Program recorded in the Special Revenue Fund.
+It also includes amounts due from the Florida Department of Education funds for Charter School Capital Outlay recorded in the Capital Projects Fund.
 These receivables are considered to be fully collectible and as such, no allowance for uncollectibles is accrued.